VFMAC is open and is offering full-time boarding for the fall of 2020.

 - November 30 – December 3: College Finals

-- December 18: Academy Cadets Depart for Winter Break
+- December 11: Remaining Academy Cadets Depart for Winter Break

 See the Complete VFMAC Calendar

-NOTE: Arrival dates and return procedures for Mid-Year will be communicated at a later date but no later than their departure from campus in the Fall.
+NOTE: Return procedures for Mid-Year will be communicated at a later date.

 What should cadets do to prepare for their arrival on campus?